AlibabaCloudDocs/sls/intl.en-US/Developer Guide/Other visualization methods/Connect to Log Service by using Grafana.md

         |X-Column|You do not need to set this parameter.|
         |Y-Column|Enter **path,pv**.|

-    -   Add a table panel to show pages that have the most access requests to which a non-200 HTTP status code is returned.
+    -   Add a table panel to show the pages with the most access requests to which a non-200 HTTP status code is returned.

-        For more information about how to add a panel, see [Add a graph panel to show PV and UV](#step_718_ird_p4y).
+        For more information about how to add a panel, see [Add a graph panel to show PV and UV statistics](#step_718_ird_p4y).
 The following table describes the related parameters.

         |Parameter|Description|
         |:--------|:----------|